scottydev/next-plugin-modernizr/README.md

 );
 ```

-To add custom tests to your project create a file such as `ModernizrTests.js` and import it in your `index.js` or a shared entry point.
+To add custom tests to your project create a file such as `ModernizrTests.js`:

 ```js
 import Modernizr from 'modernizr';